antran89/blog/about/index.md

 ads: false
 ---

-I am a <a target="_blank" href="http://www.stanford.edu/">Stanford</a> Ph.D. candidate working on Computer Vision, Machine Learning and Artificial Intelligence.
+Hello, I’m <b>Christopher Bongsoo Choy</b>.
+I’m pursuing Ph.D. at <a target="_blank" href="http://www.stanford.edu/">Stanford University</a> and interested in Computer Vision, Machine Learning and Artificial Intelligence.

 I'm advised by <a href="http://cvgl.stanford.edu/silvio/"><b>Professor Silvio Savarese</b></a> in the <a href="http://cvgl.stanford.edu/"><b>Computational Vision and Geometry Lab</b></a> in the <a href="http://ai.stanford.edu"><b>Stanford AI Group</b></a>.
 Before joining Professor Savarese's group, I worked with <a href="http://www.stanford.edu/~boyd/"><b>Professor Steven Boyd</b></a> on the parallel inference on MRF using the <a href="http://stanford.edu/~boyd/admm.html">Alternating Direction Method of Multiplier (ADMM)</a> and <a href="http://geometry.stanford.edu"><b>Professor Leonidas Guibas</b></a> on shapes analysis using the Graph Laplacian.